jklebes/project-euler/README.md

 It's allowed to make solutions to the first 100 questions public.
 But try to solve the problems yourself first.

-All solutions uploaded so far are in hackerrank format, taking a file with lines od space-separated test case integers as input.
+Most solutions uploaded so far are in hackerrank format, taking a file with lines of space-separated test case integers as input.

 | | haskell | python | others |